neopragma/ide-katas/ij-osx-navigate-ide.md

 - Press ⌃` (Ctrl + Backtick) to open the mode switching dialog.
 This dialog behaves differently than the Switcher.
 It will remain open until you make a selection from the list.
 Use ↓ (Down Arrow) and ↑ (Up Arrow) to highlight the viewing mode you want and press ⏎ (Return/Enter), or press the number key corresponding to the menu option you want.
 - Choose 4 to change the view mode.
 Select from the available options.

-**Navigating across editor tabs**

-- ⇧⌘] (Shift + Command + ]) - moves focus to the editor tab to the right of the current tab
-- ⇧⌘[ (Shift + Command + [) - moves focus to the editor tab to the left of the current tab
-- ⌘] (Command + ]) - moves focus forward through the "history" of your work in open editor tabs
-- ⌘[ (Command + [) - moves focus backward through the "history" of your work in open editor tabs

 **Using the IDE without editor tabs**

 If you are not using editor tabs, use Switcher to navigate between open files as described above.
+Switcher will highlight the name of the file you were last editing, so it's easy to switch back and forth between two files.

 **How to disable editor tabs**

 Tabs are enabled by default.
+Some people prefer to disable tabs to leave more screen real estate available for the editor window.

 Press ⌘, (Command + Comma) to open the Preferences dialog.
 Navigate to Editor => General => Editor Tabs.
 Under Tab Appearance, choose "None" in the Placement drop-down.
 It looks like this:

 ![Disable editor tabs](images/ij-disable-editor-tabs.png)